John Densmore: Honors

 As a member of the Doors, he was inducted into the Rock and Roll Hall of Fame in 1993.
 Along with his 1993 induction into the Rock and Roll Hall of Fame, Densmore, as a member of the Doors, was recognized in 2007 with a star on the Hollywood Walk of Fame.
 Also in 2007, Densmore and his band mates were awarded a Grammy Award for lifetime achievement.
 The Rock and Roll Hall of Fame webpage on the Doors observes that "As a drummer, Densmore had a creative, dynamic flair that lent itself to the Doors' surreal, kaleidoscopic music."

 He and the Doors have been saluted twice by the City of Los Angeles, which in 2017 issued a proclamation at a public gathering in Venice Beach observing January 4 as the 'Day of the Doors' in honor of the 50th anniversary of the group's self-titled album release on that date in 1967.
 At the event, Los Angeles Councilmember Mike Bonin introduced Densmore and Krieger who ceremonially lit a Doors logo beneath the famed 'Venice' letters.
 A year later, on January 4, 2018, Densmore accepted a second proclamation from Los Angeles Council member Paul Koretz at the junction of Densmore Avenue and Morrison Street in Encino, Los Angeles in the San Fernando Valley in which honorary street signs were unveiled.

 Personal life

 Densmore has married four times.
 He married his first wife Julia Brose in 1970 with Robby and Lynn Krieger as best man and bridesmaid.
 They separated in 1972.
 A few years after their divorce he married Debbie Fife but they divorced a few years later.
-He then married actress Leslie Neale in 1990 and they had one daughter together.
+He then married actress Leslie Neale in 1990 and they had one daughter together named Luka.
 They subsequently separated in 2006 due to irreconcilable differences and divorced.
 Since 2012 he has been in a relationship with Ildiko Von Somogyi, whom he married in 2020.

-In Fiction

-For Director Oliver Stone's film The Doors (1991), Densmore, whose book Riders on the Storm, was part of the film's creation, made a cameo appearance as the recording engineer for Morrison's solo session, while his younger self was portrayed by Kevin Dillon, who also worked with Stone on Platoon (1986).